 Additionally, Dr. Mulholland frequently is invited to present at national and international conferences addressing behavior modification, client care, mental health topics, and resilience.
 She is an adjunct professor teaching master’s level courses for mental health degrees.
 She has a passion for working with children of multiple abilities to help them discover their own passions and potential.
 Her current research interests include sleep issues with autism, food-seeking behaviors, aggressive behaviors, and ABA treatment dosage.

 Licensed School Psychologist

 Dr. Eileen Lyons has served children with challenging behaviors and learning difficulties for over 20 years in the capacity of a School Psychologist and Behavior Analyst.
 She has served children in Illinois, Iowa, and Florida.
-Eileen graduated from the University of Illinois in Champaign-Urbana, pursued a Masters Degree at Governor's State University in Illinois, and completed her Doctorate of Philosophy in School Psychology at the University of South Florida.
+Dr. Lyons graduated from the University of Illinois in Champaign-Urbana, pursued a Master's Degree at Governor's State University in Illinois, and completed her Doctorate of Philosophy in School Psychology at the University of South Florida.

 Dr. Lyons is passionate about inclusion, implementing interventions with fidelity, and helping every child she has the privilege to assist reaching his/her full potential.
 She’s excited to join Full Spectrum ABA’s passionate cadre of experts, and to lend her exquisite skill-set to help fulfill their mission of ensuring every child under Full Spectrum ABA’s care excels and grows.

 Dr. Danielle Cimorelli earned her Ph.D. in School Psychology from Duquesne University in Pittsburgh, PA.
 She completed her predoctoral internship through the Pittsburgh Public School District, as well as a one-year postdoctoral fellowship in Developmental Disabilities through the University of Tennessee Boling Center for Developmental Disabilities in Memphis, TN.